 Cargo spills from trucks occur for different reasons.
 One of the most common causes is improperly loading or improperly securing the cargo.
 Semi tractor-trailers can carry tens of thousands of pounds of products or materials.
 If the truck is overloaded or the load is improperly secured, the cargo may shift in transit.
 This can cause the truck to roll over or jackknife.

 In the case of a tanker truck, underfilling the tank can pose a serious danger.
 When the tank is not properly filled, liquid cargo can slosh around, destabilizing the truck.
 This can also lead to rollovers, jackknifing, and other types of truck accidents.

 When a truck is involved in a crash, the cargo it is hauling is more likely to spill.
 Falling cargo may strike other vehicles or cause an obstacle in the road that other drivers swerve to avoid, potentially leading to multi-vehicle pileups.
 When hazardous materials spill out onto the roadway, it can cause explosions, fires, or exposure to toxic or radioactive materials.

-If you have been injured in a cargo spill caused by someone else’s negligence, you are entitled to seek compensation for your losses from the at-fault party or parties.
-Your best chance of recovering full and fair compensation is to have an experienced lawyer by your side.
+If you have been injured in a cargo spill in Gillette that was caused by someone else’s negligence, you are entitled to seek compensation for your losses from the at-fault party or parties.
+Your best chance of recovering full and fair compensation is to have an experienced truck accident lawyer by your side.

 At Steven Titus & Associates, P.C., our Gillette personal injury attorney works on a contingency fee basis, meaning you pay us no fees unless we recover compensation for you.
 We make it our business to go out and get the evidence you need to support your claim, and to work hard to recover the maximum compensation available in your Campbell County truck accident case.
 Call us at (307) 257-7800 to schedule a free case strategy session.